-The summer months in Pennsylvania are filled with hot and humid weather conditions.
+The summer months are filled with hot and humid weather conditions.
 While it may be easier to handle the cooler temperatures in the northeast and west, the southeast portion of the state receives the warmest temperatures.
-The southeast portion of Pennsylvania may receive temperatures in the mid to upper 90’s throughout the warmest months of the year.
+The southeast portion of the area may receive temperatures in the mid to upper 90’s throughout the warmest months of the year.

 1.)
 Open & Clean Your Vents

 An excellent way to enhance your air conditioner efficiency is to conduct regular inspections of the vents on the walls, floors, and ceilings in your home.
 First, check each supply and return vent to ensure it’s not covered with dirt, pet hair, or grime.
 These types of materials may be blocking the airflow in your home.
-This will cause the central air conditioner to work harder to provide cold air and maintain the internal temperature of your enclosure.
+This will negatively impact the efficiency of the the central air conditioner and require it to work harder to provide cold air and maintain the internal temperature of your enclosure.

 Since the system is required to provide additional energy to push cold air throughout your air ducts and vents, this will cause the total cost of your utility bills to increase.
 To remove excess dirt, remove the cover of each vent and use a vacuum to eliminate visible obstructions.
 If the vent covers are extremely dirty, you may also be required to use a sponge and soap to remove the contaminants.
 Additionally, insert the vacuum into the air duct to eliminate dirt and debris that is easy to reach.